What is the ABRR?

 Do I really have to solicit donations?
 Is the $500 number a requirement?

-It is the goal of each team to raise $500 for the partner charity, in 2016 this was the Synergy Project run by Valley Youth House.
+It is the goal of each team to raise $500 for the partner charity, in 2017 this is the Neonatal Abstinence Syndrome Program at Children's Specialized Hospital.
 The $500 number is a goal, not a requirement.
 Some will raise more, some less, some may raise nothing at all.
 Hopefully every team will be able to contribute something to this worthy cause, so it's all good.
 All donations are 100% tax deductible and go 100% to the charity.
 There are tips for fundraising and some useful printed flyers that you can download on our Fundraising Page.

 How is the run conducted?
 Do we all stay together?